TappedOpenSource/headshots-starter/README.md

    This code block defines the schema for three tables: `images`, `models`, and `samples`.

-   For any table column with `foreign_key`, make sure to link it while creating the column in Supabase.
+   For any table column with `foreign_key`, make sure to link it while creating the column in Firebase.

    [images]